-Floors including sub-floors Repair category 1 Notes No obvious significant defects were noted to flooring, within the limitations imposed by fully fitted floor coverings.
+Floors including sub-floors

+Repair category 1

+Notes Within the limitations imposed on the inspection, no indications were noted to suggest any serious disrepair.
+It will however be appreciated that concealed floor timbers cannot be guaranteed to be free from defect.
 Spillage often occurs to enclosed areas around sanitary fittings and washing appliances with consequent risk of deterioration or decay.
 The need for repairs can be revealed when coverings and fittings are removed.